 Append your script path to the end as follows (suppose your script is /root/fw.start)

-Save the file and your done.
+Save the file and you are done.